 $ ml Octave

-The octave on clusters is linked to highly optimized MKL mathematical library.
-This provides threaded parallelization to many octave kernels, notably the linear algebra subroutines.
+Octave on clusters is linked to a highly optimized MKL mathematical library.
+This provides threaded parallelization to many Octave kernels, notably the linear algebra subroutines.
 Octave runs these heavy calculation kernels without any penalty.
-By default, octave would parallelize to 16 (Anselm) or 24 (Salomon) threads.
-You may control the threads by setting the OMP_NUM_THREADS environment variable.
+By default, Octave would parallelize to 24 threads on Salomon.
+You may control the threads by setting the

 #!/bin/bash # change to local scratch directory cd /lscratch/$PBS_JOBID || exit # copy input file to scratch cp $PBS_O_WORKDIR/octcode.m . # load octave module ml octave # execute the calculation octave -q --eval octcode > output.out # copy output file to home cp output.out $PBS_O_WORKDIR/. #exit exit

-The octave c compiler mkoctfile calls the GNU gcc 4.8.1 for compiling native c code.
-This is very useful for running native c subroutines in octave environment.
+mkoctfile calls the GNU GCC 4.8.1 for compiling native C code.
+This is very useful for running native C subroutines in Octave environment.

 $ mkoctfile -v

-Octave may use MPI for interprocess communication This functionality is currently not supported on Anselm cluster.
-In case you require the octave interface to MPI, contact Anselm support.
+Octave may use MPI for interprocess communication This functionality is currently not supported on the clusters.
+In case you require the Octave interface to MPI, contact support.